oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ## Create module for dynamic components

 Next, we'll create a new module, `Protected`, to hold the view guarded by authentication.
-We can pass in the parameters for routing, creating the default component, and lazy-loading by running the following command.
+We can pass in the parameters for routing, creating the default component, and lazy-loading, by running the following command.

 ```bash
 ng generate module protected --routing --route=protected --module=app